sadsonmk/Styled-Components/README.md

 # Styled components
 This is my new repository
-I am here to learn git, and its use as a version control
+I am here to learn how styled components work in my react project